justland/just-web-react/libraries/react/README.md

 If you want to know more about [just-web] app, you can check out the documentation of [@just-web/app].

-Following the example from [@just-web/app], let's make the sing-along app info a [React] app.
+Following the example from [@just-web/app], let's make the sing-along app into a [React] app.

 Let's start with a simple example: a SPA.